dozieee/mock-shop-server/README.md

 Moch Shop The backend is written in ES2015 it requires [Babel](https://babeljs.io/) to transpile it.

+The API swagger docs can be accessed [HERE](https://mock-shop-server.herokuapp.com/api/v1/mock-shop-api-docs/)

 ## Installation instructions

 - Clone this repository